mlcommons/ck/docs/index.rst

 and JSON meta description.

-See how CK helps to support collaborative and reproducible AI, ML, and systems R&D in some real-world use cases from Arm, General Motors, IBM, MLPerf, the Raspberry Pi foundation, and ACM: https://cKnowledge.org/partners.
+See how CK helps to support collaborative and reproducible AI, ML, and systems R&D in some real-world use cases from Arm, General Motors, IBM, MLPerf(tm), the Raspberry Pi foundation, and ACM: https://cKnowledge.org/partners.

 .. toctree::